Educators of Color Leadership Community

 - Develop a plan to interact with Mentors as recommended in the orientation session

-- Develop a plan to share their experiences with ECLC with their principal
+- Develop a plan to share their experiences with ECLC with their supervisor

 - Provide feedback about their experiences to PSESD in order to share with district leadership about needs of teachers of color in our region.